 So which choice should you go with?
 Everything comes back to your short-term needs and long-term goals.
-If you have questions about your borrowing options or you would like to talk with an experienced loan consultant, call us at (800) 449-8767.
+If you have questions about your borrowing options or you would like to talk with an experienced loan officer, call us at (855) 233-9749.

 Having a financial plan before you look can help you better prepare for home buying costs.READ ARTICLE

 Here is a list of ten things you should know before refinancing.READ ARTICLE